I edit picture books, graphic novels, and nonfiction for all ages. Here are some of the books I’ve worked on.

 Written by Susan Avingaq and Maren Vsetula, illustrated by Charlene Chua

 A heartwarming family story, set in the Arctic, about cherishing our possessions and using what we have wisely.
 Published by Inhabit Media, 2019.
+Designed by Danny Christopher.

 “[A] wonderful and touching story about resilience and thrift and community.” —The New York Times